samarth-5/Voyage-Hive/README.md

 # Voyage-Hive
-A website for staying in Hotels, Homes &amp; Villas near to tourist detinations.
+A website for staying in Hotels, Homes &amp; Villas for the tourists.